Customizing emails and landing pages

 Email Templates Area

 This area contains any templates you've created or edited.
-By default, the only category here is “Drafts” which will not appear as selectable when creating a Phishing Campaign.
-You can create your own categories and assign any of your drafts to one of your categories to make them available when creating a Phishing Campaign.
+By default, the only category here is “Drafts” (which will not appear as selectable when creating a phishing campaign).
+You can create your own categories and move any of your 'drafts' to one of your categories–in order to make them selectable when creating a phishing campaign.

 This area contains all the built-in phishing emails and categories that are available for you to conduct your phishing tests.
 These are professionally created for you to use and/or edit for your own use.
 By selecting any category you can see a list of emails and preview any one of them.
 You can sort these emails by difficulty rating, to decide how difficult you would like the phishing tests to be for your users to detect.
 You can also sort by the date templates were last updated, allowing you to quickly find the newest templates within a category.